The real plane Cremona group is a non-trivial amalgam: Introduction

 Moreover, both $\Gls$ and $\Glo$ have uncountable index in $\Birp$. \end{theorem}

 The action of $\Birp$ on the Bass-Serre tree associated to the amalgamated product yields the following:

-\begin{corollary} The group $\Birp$ acts on a tree, and all its algebraic subgroups are conjugate to a subgroup of $\Gls$ or of $\Glo$. \end{corollary}
+\begin{corollary} Any of algebraic subgroup of $\Birp$ is conjugate to a subgroup of $\Gls$ or of $\Glo$. \end{corollary}

 For the finite subgroups of odd order Corollary~\ref{cor:tree} can also be verified by checking their classification in \cite{Y16}.

-An earlier version of this article used an explicit presentation of $\Birp$ and of $\Glo$ in terms of generators and generating relations, the first of which is proven in \cite[Theorem 4.4]{Z17}, and the second was proven analogously in the earlier version of this article.
+An earlier version of this article used an explicit presentation of $\Birp$ and of $\Glo$ in terms of generators and generating relations, the first of which is proven in \cite{Z17} and the second was proven analogously in the earlier version of this article.
 The present version does not use either presentation.
-Instead, we look at the groupoid $\Sar$ of birational maps between rational real Mori fibre spaces of dimension $2$.
-It contains $\Bir_\R(\p^2)$ as subgroupoid, is generated by Sarkisov links and and the elementary relations are a set of generating relations \cite[Theorem 3.1]{LZ17}, see also Theorem~\ref{thm:sarkisov}.
-This information is encoded in a square complex on which $\Birp$ acts \cite[\S2--3]{LZ17}, see also \S~\ref{sec:squares}.
-The groups $\Glo$, $\Gls$ and $\Hl$ will turn out to be stabilisers of the union of elementary discs containing vertices marked with elements of $\Glo$, $\Gls$ and $\Glo\cap\Gls$.
+Instead, we look at the groupoid of birational maps between rational real Mori fibre spaces of dimension $2$.
+It contains $\Bir_\R(\p^2)$ as subgroupoid, is generated by Sarkisov links and isomorphisms and the elementary relations are a set of generating relations \cite{LZ17}, see also Theorem~\ref{thm:sarkisov}.
+This information is encoded in a square complex on which $\Birp$ acts \cite{LZ17}, see also \S~\ref{sec:squares}.
+This allows us to moreover provide a new proof of the abelianisation theorem of $\Birp$ given in \cite[Theorem 1.1(1)\&(3)]{Z17}:

-This allows us to provide a new proof of the abelianisation of $\Birp$ given in \cite{Z17}.
-Using the presentation of $\Sar$ we can construct a surjective homomorphism of groupoids $\Sar\to\bigoplus_{(0,1]}\Z/2\Z$, whose restriction onto $\Birp$ is surjective as well and coincides with its abelianisation by construction.
-This will give an alternative proof of the following statement.

-\begin{theorem}\cite[Theorem 1.1(1)\&(3)]{Z17} There is a surjective homomorphism of groups
+\begin{theorem} There is a surjective homomorphism of groups

 such that its restriction to $\Jlo$ is surjective and $\Gls\subset\ker(\Phi)=[\Birp,\Birp]$, where the right hand side is also equal to the normal subgroup generated by $\Autp$. \end{theorem}